 Reports from the blogosphere that yogurt cultures are difficult to maintain or become more acidic over time are highly exaggerated.
 The truth is that homemade yogurt is simpler and easier to make than homemade bread, and a home yogurt culture is easier to start and maintain than a sourdough culture.
-A few simple tips will help keep your yogurt culture healthy week after week, month after month, even year after year.
+A few simple tips will keep your culture healthy week after week, month after month, even year after year.

 Tip #1: Store your seed culture in a separate jar.

 If the yogurt you will use to start your next batch (i.e., the seed culture) is stored in a separate jar from the rest of the yogurt, it will be easier to care for.
 If it is in a different shape or size of jar, that can also help it avoid being eaten by hungry family members or housemates.
-Around my house, warnings like “don’t eat the little jar of yogurt” are unerringly heeded as all sorts of experimental jars are generally found lurking in the fridge.

 Tip #2: Remove your seed culture as soon as it sets.